 Here’s a quick look at some of our favorite subitizing math activities!

 Subitize Roll & Cover

-You can use the printable die or print our included pocket die inserts to use with pocket die cubes!
+You can use the printable die or print the included pocket die inserts to use with pocket dice!

 Students will use unifix cubes or linking cubes to stack a tower that matches the totals.

 We like to use this Subitizing Coconuts activity as a grab-and-color math center!
 Simply include a basket or grab bag with crayons for an easy-prep subitizing activity.

 This printable includes 2 subitizing pages for numbers 1-10 and 11-20.